-The inclusive education service works with individual schools (both maintained and non-maintained), clusters, alliances and trusts as well as individual children, young people and their families.
+The inclusive education service works with individual schools (both maintained and nonmaintained), clusters, alliances and multi academy trusts.
+This includes both within North Yorkshire and out of authority.
 Wherever appropriate, involvement is carried out in partnership with other agencies across health and social care.